top of page

 --Chris R in U.K

 Fabulous!
 I love the way your painting tells many stories.
-And what a great idea for a painting

 --Eleanor S in Ireland